Lee Davidson

-Lee A. Davidson (born June 30, 1968) is a Canadian-American former professional hockey player and college coach.
+Lee A. Davidson (born June 30, 1968) is a Canadian-American former professional ice hockey player and college coach.

 Career

 Amateur

 Davidson played center for the 1985–86 Penticton Knights of the British Columbia Junior Hockey League.
 The Knights won the 1986 Centennial Cup (now Royal Bank Cup), becoming British Columbia's first Canadian Junior A national champion.
 Davidson scored 34 goals and had 74 assists for 108 points in 48 regular season games, second highest on the team.
 In 2011, members of the 1985–86 Penticton Knights were inducted into the British Columbia Hockey Hall of Fame.

-Davidson was drafted in the eighth round, 166 overall, by the Washington Capitals in the 1986 NHL Entry Draft.
+Davidson was drafted in the eighth round, 166 overall, by the Washington Capitals in the 1986 NHL entry draft.
 He played collegiately at the University of North Dakota (UND).
 As a freshman, Davidson’s team captured the NCAA Men's Ice Hockey Championship.
 For the 1989–90 season, he was elected team captain and was selected to the All-WCHA and NCAA All-American Second Teams.
 Over four seasons, Davidson scored 80 goals and had 122 assists for 202 points which ranks fifth all-time on UND’s career list.
 In 2019, Davidson was inducted into the UND Athletic Hall of Fame.

 A dual citizen of Canada and the United States, Davidson played alongside future NHL stars Brian Leetch, Mike Modano, Jeremy Roenick, and John LeClair for Team USA at the 1987 and 1988 World Junior Hockey Championships.